qi2024satellite/qsmc2024.github.io/index.md

 ## Registration

 - **Registration form:** [registration page]().
-- ~~**Registration deadline for those attending the networking event:** November 4th.~~
+- **Registration deadline for those attending the networking event:**
 - Registration for the event is open until the day of the event; you can even register upon arrival.
 This is solely for the purpose of counting the number of participants.
 - Registration fee is free.
-- For attendees of the networking event on Octorber 18th, please note that the fee will be collected at the event location.
-It will be 500 yen for invited speakers who wish to have alcoholic beverages (Those who don't do not need the fee), and around 3000-4000 yen for others.
+- For attendees of the networking event, please note that the fee will be collected at the event location.

 ## Invited speakers

 - Stefano Carrazza
+- Takafumi Miyanaga
+- Takefumi Miyoshi
+- Kazuhisa Ogawa
-- XXX CCC
+- Yasunari Suzuki
-- YYY DDD
+- Miwako Tsuji
+- to be confirmed
 (Alphabetical order)

 ## Contact

-For inquiries or more information, please contact: qi2024satellite@osaka-u.ac.jp　（under preparation）
+For inquiries or more information, please contact: 　（under preparation）

 ## Organizers